FAQs

 When sessions are cancelled by the Centre there is no charge.
 The therapist will make every effort to provide a make-up session at a later date.

 Clients come to the Centre for anything from a few months to several years.
-If a decision has been made to end therapy a notice period of four weeks must be given.
+If a decision has been made to end therapy a notice period of two weeks must be given.
 This enables an appropriate ending process for the client and therapist.
-If less than four weeks’ notice is given these final sessions will still be invoiced unless there are exceptional circumstances.
+If less than two weeks’ notice is given these final sessions will still be invoiced unless there are exceptional circumstances.

 A client should stay home when …